Meet the Team

 Hadley, a native of Southern Vermont, has been a friend and neighbor of the farm for many years.
 She, her husband, and three children own and operate their own farm where they raise pigs using silvopasture practices along with feeding them whey from Consider Bardwell Farm.
 She and her husband, Mike, joined the Consider Bardwell farm team with big ideas for a bright sustainable future.
 Her past work in the food industry as a caterer and food truck owner has brought her to appreciate working with food from the source and the importance of quality, starting with animal welfare.

 Peter took over our NYC Greenmarket management in 2014 after serving and tending bar at Blue Hill Restaurant in New York City.
 He grew our farmers' market coverage from 6 to 16 markets per week building on a commitment to hospitality and a newly-discovered knack for logistics.
-In 2018, he became our Northeast Regional Sales Manager, calling on retailers, chefs and distributors, and collaborating on social media and marketing.
+In 2018, he started handling regional, and then national wholesale and marketing efforts.
 He still oversees our NYC farmers market operations but sorely misses his Greenmarket regulars.

 Peter hails from Pittsburgh, PA, attended Grinnell College in Iowa, and has lived in Brooklyn since 2009.
 He booked and ran a student concert venue in Grinnell, IA, practices saxophone in the CBF hay loft, plays hockey in the streets of Manhattan, and loves making chicken stock.